ryalsjosh14/PathFinder/README.md

 ## PathFinder

-This project implements Djikstra's algorithm on a 25x60 grid to find the shortest path between a designated start and end point.
+This project implements popular pathfinding algorithms on a 25x60 grid to find the shortest path between a designated start and end point while avoiding barriers (walls).
+The path-finding process is animated to illustrate the logic embedded in each algorithm.

 ### Inspiration

-The idea was inspired by Clement Mihailescu's Pathfinding Visualizer project [https://github.com/clementmihailescu/Pathfinding-Visualizer-Tutorial].
-While the idea is the same, the implementation of the algorthm and visualizer is unique.
+I beleived this project would be a good way to practice efficient algorithm implementation while also boosting my web development skills.
+The idea was inspired by Clement Mihailescu's Pathfinding Visualizer project [https://github.com/clementmihailescu/Pathfinding-Visualizer].
+While the idea is the same, the implementation of the algorthms and visualizer is unique.

 ### Future Goals

-This initial commit has just the barebones to find a shortest path (without walls) and display the path and nodes visited by the algorithm.

-The next thing to do is add walls and to incrementally display the visited nodes.
+The next step for this project is to improve the appearance of the page.
+Once this is addressed, I hope to add one or two more algorithms to the pathfinder.